awsdocs/amazon-lex-developer-guide/doc_source/gl-limits.md

++ You can create up to five message groups for each message in an intent\.
+There can be a total of 15 messages in all message groups for a message\.

++ The console can only create message groups for the `conclusionStatement` and `followUpPrompt` messages\.
+You can create message groups for any other message using the Amazon Lex API\.

 + Each slot can have up to 10 sample utterances\.
 Each sample utterance must refer to the slot name exactly once\.
 For example:

   ```